Morning Rituals at the Ganges

 When in Banaras, you start your trip with the Subah-e-Banaras at Assi Ghat.

-Subah-e-Banaras is a daily ritual performed on the bank of Ganga at break of day.
+Subah-e-Banaras is a daily ritual performed on the bank of Ganga at the break of the day.
 The ritual takes 2 hours to complete and is carried out like an event.
 Tourists try hard to be here on time.
 The ritual begins at 05:00 AM in summers and 05:40 AM in winters.
 Photographers get here early and reserve their spots to get the best shot.

-For more details, you can visit http://www.subahebanaras.net/
+For more details, you can visit subahebanaras.net

 Time duration: 1.5 – 2 hours.